 Next, most rubs will feature a generous portion of paprika.
 You can use smoked paprika, which will impart a lovely wood-smoke flavor to your rub, or plain.
 But with a cup each of salt and sugar, you can go with anywhere from 1/2 to 1 cup of paprika and not go wrong.

 And with this ratio, 1 tablespoon of cayenne pepper is probably about right to add a medium amount of heat.
 Remember, you're not eating the rub by itself.
 It's being distributed across the surface of the meat.
-Chipotle powder is another lovely way to add heat, color and smokiness, since chipotles are smoked chiles.
+Chipotle powder is another lovely way to add heat, color, and smokiness since chipotles are smoked chiles.

 Finally, black pepper will also impart a bit of heat.
 You can add more or less, but if you're going with 1 tablespoon of cayenne, then 1 tablespoon of ground black pepper is probably about right.
-Ideally you'd use freshly ground but grinding that much pepper can be tedious so it's not the end of the world if you use the preground kind.
+Ideally, you'd use freshly ground but grinding that much pepper can be tedious so it's not the end of the world if you use the preground kind.

 Finish with Aromatics

-Finally we have aromatics, which are a broad category of ingredients including garlic and onion powders, cumin, mustard powder, as well as dried herbs like oregano.
+Finally, we have aromatics, which are a broad category of ingredients including garlic and onion powders, cumin, mustard powder, as well as dried herbs like oregano.
 You'll use a smaller quantity of each of these, but when combined they could easily make up 1 cup overall (assuming a base of 1 cup of salt and 1 cup of sugar).

 These are your basics, and you can absolutely make an absolutely magnificent BBQ rub using just the ingredients that have been mentioned so far.

-But you can also branch out, once you're ready to do some experimenting, into ingredients like celery seed, caraway seed, ground ginger, and spices such as allspice and coriander, as well as herbs like thyme, rosemary and parsley.
+But you can also branch out, once you're ready to do some experimenting, into ingredients like celery seed, caraway seed, ground ginger, and spices such as allspice and coriander, as well as herbs like thyme, rosemary, and parsley.

 How Much Rub to Use

 It's common to see spice rub recipes that are reckoned in terms of how much rub to use per pound of meat.
-Which is not a terrible way to calculate, but bear in mind that you're only seasoning the surface of the meat, and the surface area of a piece of meat does not exactly correspond to its weight.
+This is not a terrible way to calculate but bear in mind that you're only seasoning the surface of the meat, and the surface area of a piece of meat does not exactly correspond to its weight.
 Therefore it's a fairly inaccurate way to calculate.

 What you want is simply to cover the entire surface of the meat.
 When no more will stick to it, and the excess simply slides off, you've applied enough.
-But since BBQ rub keeps for several months when stored in a cool, dry place, you might as well make plenty and store what you don't use in a ziploc bag or other airtight container.
+But since BBQ rub keeps for several months when stored in a cool, dry place, you might as well make plenty and store what you don't use in a zip lock bag or other airtight container.